adjust/android_sdk/README.md

 });
 ```

-Inside the method `onGoogleAdIdRead` of the `OnDeviceIdsRead` instance you will have access to Google Advertising Id as the variable `googleAdId`.
+Inside the method `onGoogleAdIdRead` of the `OnDeviceIdsRead` instance, you will have access to Google Advertising ID as the variable `googleAdId`.

 ## Troubleshooting